 Gilliam earned her master’s degree at Columbia University’s Graduate School of Journalism, and was awarded that school‘s Journalism Alumni of the Year Award in 1979.
 In 1991, she was honored as a fellow at the Freedom Forum Media Studies Center at Columbia University, where she studied racial diversity in the American media.
 In 1996, she became a fellow at the Institute of Politics at the John F. Kennedy School of Government at Harvard University.

 Her memoir, “Trailblazer,” chronicling her life as an award-winning journalist, socio-political observer and civil rights activist, was released to acclaim this year.

 Mary Annette Pember (keynote)

 Pember, a member of the Red Cliff Tribe of Wisconsin Ojibwe, is an award-winning writer and photographer based in Cincinnati, Ohio.
-As a young adult, she became the first Native woman to graduate from the School of Journalism at the University of Wisconsin-Madison.
-She then went on to become the first Native woman press photographer to work as staff shooter at mainstream newspapers: The Green Bay Press Gazette, The Arizona Republic, The Oregonian and The Lexington Herald Leader.
+She was the first Native woman to graduate from the School of Journalism at the University of Wisconsin-Madison.
+She became the first Native woman press photographer to work as staff shooter at mainstream newspapers: The Green Bay Press Gazette, The Arizona Republic, The Oregonian and The Lexington Herald Leader.
 During her career she has won numerous mainstream and Native American Journalism Association awards.

 While an active member and president of NAJA, she created the New York Times/Native American Journalist Association annual photo shoot out at conferences; created and presented workshops on photography, lighting and Photoshop at annual conferences and mentored many Native shooters.
 She won a Clarion Award for her reporting on sexual violence and sex trafficking in Native communities and NAJA’s Best Beat Reporting Award for ground-breaking work on Missing and Murdered Indigenous Women.